Ericsson/puppet-module-vmware/README.md

 ## Compatibility
-This module has been tested to work on the following systems with Puppet v3 with and without the future parser and Puppet v4 versions 4.2 and newer.
+This module has been tested to work on the following systems with Puppet v3 with and without the future parser, Puppet v4.2+, Puppet v5 and Puppet v6.
-These Puppet versions has been tested in combination with Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0.
+Puppet v3 has been tested in combination with Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0.

-Puppet 4.0 and Puppet 4.1 unsupported because of issues with inifile.
-See https://tickets.puppetlabs.com/browse/MODULES-2867 for more information.

 * Ubuntu
 * RHEL/CentOS
 * OpenSuSE
 * SLE

+Module puppetlabs/yumrepo should only be used if module is used with Puppet 6.

+Puppet 4.0 and Puppet 4.1 unsupported because of issues with inifile.
+See https://tickets.puppetlabs.com/browse/MODULES-2867 for more information.

 ## Parameters